openlab-aux/lsmsd/README.md

-lsmsd - leightweight storage management system daemon
+lsmsd - lightweight storage management system daemon
 ===========
 lsmsd is a storage management system designed for our local hackerspace.
 ___